 People who want to sell courses now

 Got a new course you’ve just released?
 Want to start making some sales ASAP?
 Then this series is for you.
 It also works if you’ve had your course available for a while, but you’ve had trouble making sales.

-It’s designed to be a quick way to drive some sales, over a couple of weeks.
+It’s designed to be a quick way to drive some sales, over a couple of weeks after you have created your course using an online course platform.
 When done right, you can start seeing some course sales roll in fast once you reach the pitching stage of the series.